harinij/100DaysOfCode/Day 1/README.md

+100DaysOfCode Challenge

-DAY 1 - 100 Days Of Code Challenge
+#DAY 1 - 100 Days Of Code Challenge

 - Installed react, react DOM, babel, webpack with npm.
 - Learnt how to setup and run my very first React App with a single component of the famous "Hello World".